nikku/didi/README.md

   carModule
 ]);

-// use the injector API to retrieve components injector.get('car').start();
+// use the injector API to retrieve a component injector.get('car').start();

 // alternatively invoke a function, injecting the arguments